Always on Voting: A Framework for Repetitive Voting on the Blockchain: Always on Voting Framework

 \subsubsection{Interactions of BPO, VDF Prover, and Validator}

 Let $TotalTime$ be the time in minutes between 2 regular elections.
-The BPO (see \autoref{fig:model}) feeds the block header $BH$ of every future Bitcoin block (when it is available) to the validator contract and VDF prover.
-The $target$ does not change for 2016 blocks.
-The oracle is only required to send the $target$ value when it changes.
+The BPO (see step 4 in \autoref{fig:model}) feeds the block header $BH$ of every future Bitcoin block (when it is available) to the validator contract and VDF prover.
+Further, BPO provides the validator contract with the value of $target$ when it changes; i.e., every 2016 block (see \autoref{ssec:puzzlepow}).

-First, the VDF prover computes VDF output and VDF proof $\pi$ and sends it to the validator contract.
-Next, the validator contract carries out the following two verifications (the order may be swapped):
+Upon obtaining data from BPO, the VDF prover computes VDF output with the VDF proof $\pi$ and sends them to the validator contract (see step 5 in \autoref{fig:model}).
+Next, the validator contract verifies the following conditions:

-The first verification checks if the VDF output $y$ and supplied proof $\pi$ (see \autoref{eqn_vdfverifier}) corresponds to the BPO supplied block header $BH$.
-If $VDF\_Verify$ returns $True$, it passes the verification.

-The second verification (see \autoref{eqn_0}) is for the validator contract to check whether the nonce received from BPO\footnote{W.l.o.g, a single BPO may be replaced by a quorum to improve decentralization.
-Validator contract accepts the BPO solution only when $> 2/3^{rd}$ of them are in agreement.
-Note that the validator contract will check the signatures of the quorum.} is a valid solution to the Bitcoin PoW puzzle.
-Once the results of both verifications are $True$, the validator contract proceeds to compute
+The first verification checks whether the VDF output $y$ and supplied proof $\pi$ (i.e., \autoref{eqn_vdfverifier}) correspond to the BPO-supplied block header $BH$.
+The second verification (i.e., \autoref{eqn_0}) checks whether the nonce received from BPO\footnote{We note that the BPO may be replaced by a quorum to improve decentralization.
+The validator contract will then accept the input from BPO only when $2/3$ (and more) of the quorum is in agreement.} is a valid solution to the Bitcoin PoW puzzle.
+Once both checks pass, the validator contract proceeds to compute

 where SHA(.) is SHA-X-256\footnote{X denotes a suitable hash function such as SHA-3, and 256 is the output length in bits.} hash.
 The goal of \autoref{eqn_1} is to consolidate the entropy by passing it through a compression function that acts as a randomness extractor (see \autoref{ssec:rndnonce}).
 Using $a$, the validator contract computes